Hungarians speak out on anti-LGBT+ law as EU pushes for its repeal

 But that changed in 2019 when state-run media ran disparaging stories about GTK and far-right groups began to picket its meetings, hurling abuse at attendees, Sztraka said.

-A photo of a teacher who attended a GTK meeting about countering the bullying of LGBT+ children was published online, along with allegations that he was "corrupting children" and spreading "LGBTQ propaganda".
+A photo of a teacher who attended a GTK meeting about countering the bullying of LGBT+ children was published online kuruc.info/r/2/187901, along with allegations that he was "corrupting children" and spreading "LGBTQ propaganda".

 “Teachers became scared to invite our programme because they feared the consequences,” Sztraka said.